Check out this knock-off recipe for Portillo’s Chocolate Cake. Find a free cake banner printable at the bottom of this post.

 Knock Off Portillo’s Chocolate Cake

 The ingredients for this cake are quite simple.
 So simple that it uses a premade cake mix.
-Yes, you get a restaurant quality cake using a cake mix.
+Yes, you get a restaurant-quality cake using a cake mix.
 I even use a store-brand cake mix.

 Portillo’s serves this as a double layer cake.
 I make it as a sheet cake and it tastes just as good.
 I really do take the easy way out!
+Use this recipe to make a copycat Portillo’s Cake Shake.

 While this cake would taste great as is, I top it with a basic chocolate buttercream frosting.